dojo-sim/dojopy/README.md

     to create a custom binary.

     - We call this python binary the `custom_python`.
-It's located at `path/to/custom_python` e.g. `/home/user/.pyenv/versions/3.6.6/bin/python3`
+It's located at `path/to/custom_python` e.g., `/home/user/.pyenv/versions/3.6.6/bin/python3`
     - This step is needed because PyJulia cannot be initialized properly out-of-the-box when Python executables are statically linked to libpython.
 This is the case if you use Python installed with Debian-based Linux distribution such as Ubuntu or installed Python via conda.
 More details about this [here](https://pyjulia.readthedocs.io/en/stable/troubleshooting.html#ultimate-fix-build-your-own-python).

 4. (Optional, Recommended) Create a virtual environment linked to `custom_python`